 Far away from the center of the star, there were smaller clumps of dust and gas that were also collapsing.
 The star in the center ignited forming our Sun, while the smaller clumps became the planets, minor planets, moons, comets, and asteroids.

 The Asteroid Belt, The Kuiper Belt, And The Oort Cloud

-You have probably heard about the Asteroid Belt.
-This band of asteroids sits between the orbits of the planets Jupiter and Mars.
+The Asteroid Belt is a band of asteroids between the orbits of the planets Jupiter and Mars.
 It is made up of thousands of objects too small to be considered planets.
 Further out, beyond the orbit of the minor planet Pluto, sits another belt known as the Kuiper Belt.
 Like the Asteroid Belt, the Kuiper Belt is also made up of thousands, possibly even millions of objects too small to be considered planets.
 These objects are made out of mostly frozen gas with small amounts of dust.
 They are often called dirty snowballs.
 However, you probably know them by their other name… comets.

 Planets of the solar system

-Ever since the discovery of Pluto in 1930, kids grew up learning about the nine planets of our solar system.
+Ever since the discovery of Pluto in 1930, we had the idea about the nine planets of our solar system.
 That all changed starting in the late 1990s, when astronomers began to argue about whether Pluto was a planet.
-In a highly controversial decision, the International Astronomical Union ultimately decided in 2006 to call Pluto a “dwarf planet,” reducing the list of “real planets” in our solar system to eight.
+However, the International Astronomical Union ultimately decided in 2006 to call Pluto a “dwarf planet,” reducing the list of “real planets” in our solar system to eight.

 WORKSHEETS TO PRACTICE: